This is a chapter from 'A Tribute to the Round', a short book on the Bob Graham Round, written for charity and available here

 According to the Relative Hills of Britain, Scafell is the only summit to receive this preferential and deferential treatment.

-Starting from the summit shelter, all routes first require navigating to the col of Mickledore, picking a route over the boulders on a sort-of path.
-While there are some short grassy chutes, the way is mainly different arrangements of the same type of boulder.
+Starting from the summit shelter, all routes first require navigating to the col of Mickledore, picking a route over the rocky path.
+While there are some short grassy chutes, it would require a good dose of luck or significant familiarity to connect them .

 In his history of climbing on Scafell, Al Phizacklea describes Mickledore as “the best place in the country for observing the vertical from the comfort of the horizontal.”
 It is technically a mountain pass – the highest in Lakeland – although it is not clear who would use it for that purpose.
 The col is also the site of a mountain rescue box, which would have originally contained a Thomas Stretcher, named after Eustace Thomas, holder of the Lake District 24-Hour Fell Record from 1920 to 1932.